Abdalla-Hiekal/PyramidFileUploader/README.md

 How to use
 -------
-Simply call the "pyramidFileUploader" function & send Required parameters
+Simply call the "pyramidFileUploader" function & send Required parameters Note to avoid any errors: your inputs and button must be in a form, also the button must be type="button"
 ```javascript
         pyramidFileUploader({
             inputFileId: "fileInput", // Id of the input type="file"